Southeastern regional

 here.

-The organizers of this meeting are committed to building a diverse,
+The organizers of this meeting are committed to building a

-welcoming, and inclusive research environment.
+welcoming and inclusive research environment.

 We support the non-discrimination statement of the AWM,